Sphereserver/Source-X/README.md

   Use fixed width variables only for values that need to fit a limited range.
 + For strings, use pointers:
   to "char" for strings that should always have ASCII encoding;
-  to "tchar" for strings that may be ASCII or Unicode, depending from compilation settings (more info in "datatypes.h");
+  to "tchar" for strings that may be ASCII or Unicode, depending on compilation settings (more info in "datatypes.h");
   to "wchar" for string that should always have Unicode encoding.

 ### Naming Conventions